-The Company issued 622,873 time-based restricted stock units during the three months ended May 31, 2022.
-These time-based restricted stock units are generally subject to a four-year vesting period, with one quarter of an award vesting one year after the vesting commencement date and the remainder vesting ratably on a monthly basis over the subsequent three years.
-The following is a summary of activity for the three months ended May 31, 2022:
+Time-based restricted stock units are generally subject to a four-year vesting period, with one quarter of an award vesting one year after the vesting commencement date and the remainder vesting ratably on a monthly basis over the subsequent three years.
+The following is a summary of activity for the nine months ended November 30, 2022:

 Restricted Stock Units

 Balance, February 28, 2022 2,226,057

-Granted 622,873
+Granted 4,315,118

-Vested (158,268)
+Vested (1,109,344)

-Forfeited (111,415)
+Forfeited (606,707)

-Balance, May 31, 2022 2,579,247
+Balance, November 30, 2022 4,825,124

-For the three months ended May 31, 2022 and 2021, the Company recognized \$6,632 and \$1,630, respectively, in restricted stock unit compensation expense with \$75,958 remaining total unrecognized compensation costs related to these awards as of May 31, 2022.
-The total unrecognized costs are expected to be recognized over a weighted-average term of 3.1 years.
-The weighted average grant date fair value of restricted stock units granted during the three months ended May 31, 2022 was \$14.10.
+For the three months ended November 30, 2022 and 2021, the Company recognized \$8,914 and \$6,281, respectively, in restricted stock unit compensation expense.
+For the nine months ended November 30, 2022 and 2021, the Company recognized \$24,220 and \$14,297, respectively, in restricted stock unit compensation expense with \$71,793 remaining total unrecognized compensation costs related to these awards as of November 30, 2022.
+The total unrecognized costs are expected to be recognized over a weighted-average term of 2.5 years.
+The weighted average grant date fair value of restricted stock units granted during the nine months ended November 30, 2022 was \$8.75.

-In connection with the PlushCare acquisition, the agreement provides for the issuance of time-based restricted stock units for 64,694 shares of common stock to existing PlushCare shareholders, upon the achievement of the contingent consideration revenue milestones.
-These restricted stock units have not yet been issued and are not included in the table above.
-For the three months ended May 31, 2022, the Company recognized \$183 in restricted stock unit compensation expense related to these restricted stock units.
+In connection with the PlushCare acquisition, the agreement provides for the issuance of time-based restricted stock units for 64,694 shares of common stock to existing PlushCare shareholders upon the achievement of the contingent consideration revenue milestones.
+During the second quarter of fiscal 2023, 57,124 of these restricted stock units were issued.
+These restricted stock units are included in the table above.

-Also, during the quarter ended May 31, 2022, the Company recorded \$1,312 in stock-based compensation expense related to the approved issuance of restricted stock units in lieu of cash for a portion of the Company's 2023 bonus plan payout.
+During the three and nine months ended November 30, 2022, the Company recorded \$1,162 and \$3,705 in stock-based compensation expense related to the approved issuance of restricted stock units in lieu of cash for a portion of the Company's 2023 bonus plan payout.